-CURWOOD: What about the low income and minority communities there.
+CURWOOD: What about the low income and my minority communities there.
 Often around the world, they're on the front lines of climate disruption.
 What's the situation there in Fort Lauderdale?

 BAGLEY: So the low income communities in Fort Lauderdale are actually at the highest point of elevation in the city and so right now they are the safest.
 The question becomes when the waterfront properties start flooding, the higher income properties, where are those people going to want to move?
 And they're going want to move into the higher elevation areas.
 One of the experts that I talk to termed it "climate gentrification" and when you have sea level rise and the oceans rising to the east and you have the Everglades to the west, there's really no place for these people to go.

-CURWOOD: So how does the City of Fort Lauderdale's response to this compare to the state’s response on the dangers of climate disruption?
+CURWOOD: So how does the city of Fort Lauderdale's response to this compare to the state’s response on the dangers of climate disruption?

 BAGLEY: Fort Lauderdale and South Florida are very much alone in their battle against climate change.
 Tallahassee, the state capital, Gov. Rick Scott, most of the state legislators are very much against climate action.
 Gov. Scott has reversed most of the climate programs that previous governors have put in place.
-They've banned the term “climate change” in government work, and so really communities in Florida that want to deal with this issue either have to band together with their surrounding areas which is what South Florida has done or they really have to fight it alone.
+They've banned the term “climate change” in government work, and so really communities in Florida that want to deal with this issue either have to band together with their surrounding areas which is what South Florida has done or they really have fight it alone.
 They don't have much support from the state.

 CURWOOD: So how many individuals who own places there are starting to smell the coffee and quietly putting their places on the market so they can get some money for them now while there still is money to be had?